jesnor/rc-pool/README.md

 ## Overview

-RcPool is a single threaded memory pool with items of the same type.
-It consists of a number of (minimum one) fixed size pages with item slots.
-Slots are automatically re-used in a safe way when possible.
-It can be seen as a combination of/replacement for Rc/Weak, SlotMap and RefCell.
+RcPool is a memory pool with items of the same type.
+It consists of a number of (minimum one) pages with a fixed number of item slots.
+Item slots are automatically re-used in a memory safe way when possible.
+In some ways RcPool can be seen as a combination of/alternative to Rc/Weak, SlotMap and RefCell.

 ## Features

 - Very fast, constant time allocation and free'ing (similar to SlotMap)
-- Can optionally grow by allocating new pool pages from heap memory when full (currently it never shrinks though)
+- Can optionally grow by allocating new pool pages from heap memory when full (currently pages are never free'd though)
-- Weak references are Copy which makes them easy to pass around and put in Cell's etc.
+- Weak references are Copy which makes them easy and cheap to pass around and put in Cell's etc.
 - Allows mutable access to an item with only one strong reference (similar to a RefCell)
 - Configurable manual or automatic dropping of items
 - Supports iteration over all live pool items
+- Uses interior mutability so items can be inserted and removed through a shared pool reference (similar to how normal heap allocators works)

 ## Pool Capacity

-The RcPool capacity can optionally grow automatically when new items are added and there are no free slots available.
-This is customizable for every addition of a new item.
-The growth amount is also customizable.
-Currently the RcPool capacity will never shrink (this might change in the future).
+When an RcPool is created it allocates one page of a fixed number of item slots.
+When inserting a new item there's an option to dynamically allocate a new slot page if there are no free slots in any of the pools pages.
+Currently pool pages are never free'd (this might change in the future).
+The size of newly allocated pages can be changed at any time.

 ## Reference Types

-RcPool supports two type of references:
+RcPool supports two types of references:

 - Weak references (similar to Weak and SlotMap's Key) consists of a shared reference to an item slot and the slot version number it expects in the slot.
 If the slot version number is different from the weak reference's, it cannot be upgraded to a strong reference.
 The size of a weak reference is two machine words (2x usize).

 - Strong references (similar to Rc) which consists of a shared reference to an item slot.
-Strong references support obtaining a Rust shared reference to the item and also a Rust mutable/unique reference if it's the only strong reference currently in existence (similar to RefCell).
+Strong references support obtaining a Rust shared reference to the item using the Deref trait and also a Rust mutable/unique reference if it's the only strong reference currently in existence (similar to RefCell).
 The size of strong reference is one machine word (usize).

 ## Item Dropping